 PVA filament is a type of plastic that is typically used by means of PLA as supporting material.
 Support structure material is needed when you are making multifaceted prints and want to achieve perfect quality and shape.

-PVA filament material is malleable and can get dissolved when dipped into water.
+PVA 3D printer filament material is malleable and can get dissolved when dipped into water.
 The structural support material provides added strength and support to the product.

 Similar to PLA filament, PVA not need to have the heated bed or unusual hot end nozzle extruder.
 In addition, the PVA material is also environmentally friendly, non-toxic, and does not produce impurities while being dissolved.